Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-10-metrics-and-monitoring-with-openobserve/index.md

 Apart from the security stuff, I've also disabled telemetry (really, this needs to be opt-in), granted it a little more local storage, and configured ingress using our previously configured cert-manager cluster issuer `letsencrypt-production`.

 That last part actually [did not work](https://github.com/openobserve/openobserve-helm-chart/issues/60).
-The default `values.yaml` definition for the chart explicitly sets `cert-manager.io/issuer: letsencrypt`, but since we're using a *cluster* issuer, adding our annotation as above breaks the ingress definitions since it now contains the merged values with both the `cert-manager.io/issuer` and `cert-manager.io/cluster-issuer` annotations, meaning cert-manager doesn't know which to use and defaults to the safe choice of doing neither.
+The default `values.yaml` definition for the chart explicitly sets `cert-manager.io/issuer: letsencrypt`, but since we're using a *cluster* issuer, adding our annotation as above breaks the ingress definitions since it now contains the merged values with both the `cert-manager.io/issuer` and `cert-manager.io/cluster-issuer` annotations, meaning cert-manager doesn't know which to use and defaults to the safe choice of using neither.

 I initially got around this by simply editing the ingress directly and removing the `cert-manager.io/issuer` annotation, which allowed cert-manager to proceed with the certificate issuing process.
 Another fix would be to simply use the built-in namespaced issuer configured in the chart.
 After sleeping on the problem and googling a bit, it dawned on me that you can actually *remove* default values using `null` as the value, so the real fix was as easy as: